geoserver/geoserver/doc/en/user/source/tutorials/imagepyramid/imagepyramid.rst

   * `-levels 4`: the number of levels in the pyramid
   * `-ps 2048 2048`: each tile in the pyramid will be a 2048x2048 GeoTIFF
   * `-co "TILED=YES"`: each GeoTIFF tile in the pyramid will be inner tiled
-  * `-co "COMPRESS=JPEG"`: each GeoTIFF tile in the pyramid will be JPEG compressed (trades small size for higher performance, try out it without this parameter too)
   * `-targetDir bmpyramid`: build the pyramid in the bmpyramid directory.
 The target directory must exist and be empty
   * `bmreduced.tiff`: the source file